tarwn/lessthandot-hugo/blogs/content/posts/2014-06-20-what-does-good-at-c-mean.md

 ---
-title: 'What does “good at C#” mean?'
+title: 'What does "good at C#" mean?'
 author: Eli Weinstock-Herman (tarwn)
 type: post
 date: 2014-06-20T12:15:41+00:00